 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Chemotherapy works by attacking cells that grow and multiply quickly, like cancer cells.
-Each drug works a bit differently.
-But, in general, chemotherapy drugs work by interfering with cells as they divide.
+Each chemo medicine works differently.
+In general, chemotherapy medicines work by interfering with cells as they divide.

 Chemotherapy works by attacking cells that grow and multiply quickly, like cancer cells.
 In this video, a chemotherapy agent attacks the cancer cells (blue) causing them to undergo a form of cell death called apoptosis.